A248/LibertyBans/docs/Comparison-to-AdvancedBan.md

 AdvancedBan has no similar functionality.
 It does have a command to check a player's IP address, however.

-### Exempt Permissions
+### Exemption

-AdvancedBan supports a feature known as exempt permissions, where a target player cannot be banned if they have a certain permission.
+Although both plugins support the exemption feature which prevents staff from banning each other, it is implemented slightly differently.

-  * Note that AdvancedBan's permission checking for offline players depends on LuckPerms when on a proxy, and when on a single single, it depends on Vault.
-If these conditions are not met, the feature breaks for offline players.
+For offline players, AdvancedBan's permission checking depends on LuckPerms on proxies and Vault permissions on single servers.
+If these conditions are not met, the feature breaks silently for offline players.

-LibertyBans does not provide this feature, on the author's claim that it cannot be made to work reliably for both online and offline players.
+LibertyBans' exemption feature will never break silently.
+However, this imposes greater requirements.
+LibertyBans requires the installation of a supported exemption provider - currently LuckPerms or Vault.
+Without an exemption provider, the feature is entirely unavailable.

 ### Importing From Other Plugins